al3xtjames/ghidra-firmware-utils/README.md

 Run the UEFI helper script by selecting UEFIHelper.java in the Script Manager window (accessed from **Window -> Script Manager**).

+To modify the UEFI data type library, modify the PRF template in `data/gen_prf.sh` as necessary and generate new PRF files.
+Open the generated PRF file in **File -> Parse C Source**.
+Build the updated data type library by selecting **Parse to File...**.
+Overwrite the original data type libraries in `data` and rebuild the plugin.

 ## License
 Apache 2.0, with some exceptions: